-There are separate TUACP Daily Lesson Plans books for each level for grades one through four, and there is also a Middle School-1 volume.
+There are separate DLP volumes for each level for grades one through four, and there is also a Middle School-1 volume.
 Middle school generally means grades six through eight, so perhaps separate volumes for fifth grade and for two more years of middle school will be forthcoming.
 The authors encourage parents to modify lesson plans as needed, pointing out that the courses for middle school should offer the most flexibility to cover students at different grade levels.
-(Daily Lesson Plans First Grade, p.
+(Daily Lesson Plans: First Grade, p.
 10).
-Each Daily Lesson Plans volume is available either on CD-ROM or in a spiral-bound book.
+Each DLP volume is available either as a spiral-bound book or a digital download.

-While all volumes follow the same chronological progression, they use different resources and assignments each year for the most part.
-For example, in Week 3 of the Renaissance and Reformation period in the first grade book, the history theme is “Shakespeare continued and The Reformation.”
-In fourth grade, the history theme is “The Reformation, Historically and Scientifically.”
-While most required books are different, one book, Thunderstorm in the Church, is recommended for both levels—as a read aloud for the younger students and for independent reading for older students.
-Language arts and fine arts activities also differ for each level, although they tie to the historical theme or to literary selections.
-The science themes do not correlate from level to level, so in these lessons I just described, first graders study butterflies and fourth graders learn about the planets.
+While all volumes follow the same chronological progression, they use different resources and assignments each year.
+For example, in Week 3 of the Renaissance and Reformation period in the first grade book, the history topic is “Shakespeare continued and The Reformation.”
+In fourth grade, the history topic is “The Reformation, Historically and Scientifically.”
+While most required books are different for each course, one book, Thunderstorm in the Church, is used for both first and fourth grade levels—as a read aloud for the younger students and for independent reading for older students.
+Language arts and fine arts activities also differ for each level, although they tie to the historical topics or to literary selections.
+The science themes do not correlate from level to level.
+So, for example, in these lessons I just described, first graders study butterflies and fourth graders learn about the planets.

-Following Charlotte Mason’s recommendations, TUACP Daily Lesson Plans include narration, copywork, and dictation and do not use quizzes or tests.
-Instructions at the front of each book include brief information about Charlotte Mason’s methodology, particularly about how to do narrations.
-Children participate in discussions, perform science experiments, and create notebooks, lapbooks, and other projects.
+Following Charlotte Mason’s recommendations, DLP volumes include narration, copywork, and dictation, and they do not use quizzes or tests.
+Instructions at the front of each volume include brief information about Charlotte Mason’s methodology, particularly about how to do narrations.
+Children participate in discussions and perform science experiments, and they also create notebooks, lapbooks, and other projects.
 While much of a student’s composition work is either copywork or written narrations, there are occasional original compositions such as a biographical sketch assignment for fourth graders.
 I mentioned at the beginning that this is a modified Charlotte Mason approach.
 This is because these courses introduce grammar and writing at earlier ages than Mason recommended.

-The daily lesson plans are very detailed.
+The lesson plans are very detailed.
 They give pages to be read in each book, daily steps in long-term assignments, memory work sentences, discussion questions, vocabulary and spelling words to be learned, and much more.
-While you have to flip pages to find each day’s learning activities, TUACP Daily Lesson Plans should be easy to follow.
-You might want to invest in a six-week trial sample ($19.97) before buying a complete book, so that you can experience how well this approach works for you.
+While you have to flip pages to find each day’s learning activities, lesson plans should be easy to follow.
+You might want to invest in a six-week trial sample before buying a complete book, so that you can experience how well this approach works for you.

 Parents will need to direct activities and interact with students for narration, dictation, spelling, recitation, discussion, projects, and experiments.
-That means that these courses require a significant investment of time for all of the reading and activities.
+That means that these courses require a significant investment of time for all of the reading in addition to these activities.
 However, the instructions say that parents should not try to complete every activity, but rather choose those most suitable for each situation.
 If you have two children close in age and ability, try to work from one year’s course rather than two.
 If you need to work in two different volumes, be very selective about your activity choices.
-On the other hand, if you are able to work with only one or two children from one volume, TUACP Daily Lesson Plans offer a well-thought-out path for implementing a Charlotte Mason education while ensuring that you are covering what is needed.
+On the other hand, if you are able to work with only one or two children from one volume, DLPs offer a well-thought-out path for implementing a Charlotte Mason education while ensuring that you are covering what is needed.

 Unit Study Option

 If you prefer more flexibility, you might want to check out Train Up A Child Publishing’s Unit Programs.
-Four separate volumes each cover grade spans: Primary for K-2, Intermediate for 3-5, Preparatory for 6-8, and Secondary for 9-12.
-Each volume is organized around nine historical eras, following the same progression as in the Lesson Plans.
-There are lists of suggested books to read plus learning activities for history, science, language arts, and fine arts, generally related to the historical era.
-Activities are not scheduled but leave it to you to design which to use when.
-Language arts activities are not specified as in TUACP Lesson Plans, but Unit Programs.do provide language arts checklists and instructions for teaching language arts so that a separate curriculum is not needed.
+Four separate volumes each cover multiple grades: Primary for K-2, Intermediate for 3-5, Preparatory for 6-8, and Secondary for 9-12.
+Each volume is organized around nine historical eras, following the same progression as in the DLPs.
+There are lists of suggested books to read, generally related to the historical era, plus learning activities for history, science, language arts, and fine arts.
+Activities are not scheduled but are left to you to design which to use when.
+Language arts activities are not specified as they are in the DLPs, but Unit Programs do provide checklists and instructions for teaching language arts so that a separate curriculum is not needed.

-These Unit Study Programs make it possible to teach across a broader span of grade levels, but they do require more planning.
-Dana Wilson tells me that the Unit Study Programs are "used mostly by mothers looking for a relaxed, unstructured experience."
+These Unit Programs make it possible to teach across a broader span of grade levels, but they do require more planning.
+Author Dana Wilson tells me that the Unit Programs are "used mostly by mothers looking for a relaxed, unstructured experience."